Publishing HSC Releases

 Artifact signing

-To successfully upload artifacts and other files (POM etc.), a valid PGP signature is required.
+To successfully upload artifacts and other files (POM etc.), Maven Central requires a valid PGP signature.
 A proper GPG (agent) setup is beyond the scope of this tutorial.
 Therefore, you need to set up GnuPG in your local ${HOME}/.gradle/gradle.properties, according to the Gradle Signatory documentation.

 Add the following entries: